chungeric/react-pictionary/README.md

 **Ideas:**

 - Add **user turns** functionality so that I can collect every drawing point the user makes in Redux state, share with all sockets, and redraw a scaled version on the resized canvas when the window is resized by anyone
+- Start a timer only on the drawer's socket.
+Guessers get sent the current time every second through a socket emit